prioritizr/prioritizr/cran-comments.md

 * checking CRAN incoming feasibility ...
 NOTE

   Suggests or Enhances not in mainstream repositories:
-    gurobi, rcbc
+    gurobi, rcbc, cplexAPI

-  **The _gurobi_ and _rcbc_ R packages provide interfaces to optimization software.
-Although they are not available on CRAN, we provide instructions for installing these R packages in the DESCRIPTION file and the package documentation (see `?add_gurobi_solver`, `?add_cbc_solver`).
-Additioanlly, comprehensive instructions for installing the _gurobi_ R package are also provided in the Gurobi Installation Guide vignette (see `vignette('gurobi_installation', package = "prioritizr")`).**
+  **The _cplexAPI_, _gurobi_, and _rcbc_ R packages provide interfaces to optimization software.
+Although they are not available on CRAN, we provide instructions for installing these R packages in the DESCRIPTION file and the package documentation (see `?add_cplex_solver`, `?add_gurobi_solver`, `?add_cbc_solver`).
+Additionally, comprehensive instructions for installing the _gurobi_ R package are also provided in the Gurobi Installation Guide vignette (see `vignette('gurobi_installation', package = "prioritizr")`).**

-* Package was archived on CRAN

-  CRAN repository db overrides:
-  X-CRAN-Comment: Archived on 2021-10-06 as check problems were not
-    corrected in time.

-  **As previously mentioned, this version has been updated to fix the issues that resulted in archival.**
+  **We also wish to justify our inclusion of the archived _cplexAPI_ R package as an optional dependency.
+The _prioritizr_ R package aims to provide users with the ability to solve optimization problems using a variety of different software, and the _cplexAPI_ R package provides an interface to the IBM CPLEX software.
+Although compiler warnings resulted in the archival of the _cplexAPI_ R package, we have confirmed that it still works correctly and the source code remains publicly available (https://github.com/cran/cplexAPI).
+Thus we are confident that users will be able to use the _cplexAPI_ R package.
+Although the _Rcplex_ R package -- which is available on CRAN -- aims to provide a similar interface to the IBM CPLEX software, it is not a suitable replacement.
+This is because the _cplexAPI_ R package is not compatible with the latest version of the IBM CPLEX software.
+Despite attempts to contact the maintainer of the _Rcplex_ R package, we have not been successful and so the _Rcplex_ package remains unusable.**

 * Possibly misspelled words in DESCRIPTION:
   Gurobi (16:49, 18:5)
   MILP (7:18)
   optimality (12:5)
   pre (11:62)
+  CPLEX (19:9)

   **These words are spelled correctly.**

-* checking package dependencies ...
-NOTE
-  Packages suggested but not available for checking: 'gurobi', 'rcbc'

-  **The _gurobi_ and _rcbc_ R packages provide interfaces to optimization software.
-Although they are not available on CRAN, we provide instructions for installing these R packages in the package documentation (see `?add_gurobi_solver`, `?add_cbc_solver`).
-Comprehensive instructions for installing the _gurobi_ R package are also provided in the Gurobi Installation Guide vignette (see `vignette('gurobi_installation', package = "prioritizr")`).
-The DESCRIPTION file also provides information on installing these R packages.**

 ## Previous notes from CRAN maintainers